oscarchew/oscarchew.me/content/_index.md

 Hi there!
 I am a Research Engineer at ASUS Singapore.
 My research focuses on developing trustworthy NLP and multimodal models by addressing challenges in robustness and interpretability.
-I received both my M.S. and B.S. in Computer Science from National Taiwan University, where I worked with [Prof. Hsuan-Tien Lin](https://www.csie.ntu.edu.tw/~htlin/) and [Prof. Kuan-Hao Huang](https://khhuang.me).
+I received both my M.S. and B.S. in Computer Science and Information Engineering from National Taiwan University, where I worked with [Prof. Hsuan-Tien Lin](https://www.csie.ntu.edu.tw/~htlin/) and [Prof. Kuan-Hao Huang](https://khhuang.me).

 Reach me at: `${firstname}_${lastname}@asus.com`